ar6841/MAV-pose-and-velocity-estimation-using-vision/README.md

 # MAV-Pose-Estimation-using-vision
-Estimation of the position,attitude and velocity of a drone using perspective projection and optical flow.
+Estimation of the position,attitude and velocity of a Micro Aerial Vehicle using perspective projection and optical flow.

 1_pose_estimation estimates the position and attitude of an MAV using the camera onboard capturing an april tag mat on the ground (Run estimatePose)